 As one of Australia’s leading fund managers of property-based investments, Trilogy’s success can be attributed to the guidance of our executive team which boasts decades of experience in investment, property and financial services.

-One of the industry leaders behind Trilogy’s success is co-founder and Executive Deputy Chairman, Rodger Bacon.
+Rodger Bacon, our co-founder and Executive Deputy Chairman, is one of the industry leaders behind Trilogy’s success.
 With over 40 years’ experience across the financial services industry, and a successful career establishing and growing high-performing businesses, Rodger shares his wealth of knowledge with the Trilogy team and is responsible for the oversight of the company’s strategic goals.

 We sat down with Rodger to discuss the journey that led him to where he is today, the most valuable industry lessons he’s learnt and how he adds value for our investors, borrowers and clients.